 Answer: Oh dear, it sounds like you have all female or all male bushes.
 Winterberry bushes need both a male and a female bush to make berries.
 If the flowers are numerous and small, you have males.
 If they are large and fewer in number, you have females.
 Once you have determined which sex you have, you can go to your local nursery and by the opposite sex bush so that you will have berries next year.

-Is there a Winterberry fragrance?
+Question: Is there a Winterberry fragrance?

 Answer: No, the flowers have little to no fragrance.

 © 2017 Caren White

 Caroline, I don't know where you live or your growing zone so I can only give you a general answer.
 You can plant your winterberry after the soil has thawed in the spring whenever that is in your area.